Kurt Warner’s story from working at a supermarket to becoming a Super Bowl-winning quarterback also includes an inspirational love story.

 “She just caught my eyes,” Warner told the Christian Broadcast Network when asked what it was about Brenda that caught his interest.
 “There was something different about her, something that stood out.
 She wasn’t like all of the other women in the bar and women that I had met.
 There was something that stood out.”

-4. She Used to Be Mistaken for Warner’s Mom With Her Short Haircut & Now Wears a Mohawk
+4. She Used to Be Mistaken for Warner’s Mom With Her Short Haircut & Now Sports a Mohawk

 In an interview with the Associated Press before the 2009 Super Bowl, Brenda brushed off the importance of her new look.